 The Vincentian Canon and Doctrinal Development

-Quod ubique, quod semper, quod ab omnibus creditum est: " That faith which has been believed everywhere, always, by all."
+Quod ubique, quod semper, quod ab omnibus creditum est: "

 The Canon of St. Vincent of Lerins is self-evident and needs no formal status as dogma from an Ecumenical Council.
 In modern times this Canon has been criticized by a particular school of thought within Roman Catholicism most closely associated with the theory of Doctrinal Development that was held by John Henry Cardinal Newman.
 This theory is not the official position of the Magisterium in Rome, which is a point that seems to be lost on quite a large number of its proponents.
 Newman’s theory was set forth with his customary brilliance in expressing himself cleverly, and with his unique sort of historical scholarship.
 It was filled with examples meant to prove that doctrines that had been revealed in nothing more than what we may call embryonic form, were developed over time into the teaching of the Church.